Adrew-Kirts/Adrew-Kirts/README.md

 # 💫 About Me:
-🌱 I’m currently learning HTML, CSS, SASS, Java, JavaScript and more to come..!<br>
+🌱 I’m currently learning HTML, CSS, SASS, JavaScript, Python, Java and more to come..!<br>

 ## 🌐 Socials: